 Even if the case is simple, you may choose to conduct the process through an attorney to have as little hassle as possible.

-Under texas law, you do not need to an attorney to sell a property in probate, but because of person selling the property requiring sound knowledge of the law, hiring a lawyer may be the obvious choice.
+Under Texas law, you do not need an attorney to sell a property in probate.
+However, because the person selling the property requires a sound knowledge of the law, hiring a lawyer may be the advisable choice.

 Step 1: File for Probate